 The Mountain Hardwear Hardwear AP Pant is a stylish and durable pant that performs adequately in a wide variety of outdoor activities.
-We found them to be a bit too tight and restrictive for everyday hiking, however, we recognize that body shape plays a significant role in that calculus.
+We found them to be a bit too tight and restrictive for everyday hiking; however, we recognize that body shape plays a significant role in that calculus.
 For us, they were consistently too tight in the thighs and had an unusual fit in the crotch.
-Our testing also revealed that this pair has almost no water resistance, even in a light rain, and they are decidedly light on features compared to the other hiking pants in our review.
-Consequently, these were the lowest scoring pants in the review.
+Our testing also revealed that this pair has almost no water resistance, even in light rain, and they are decidedly light on features compared to the other hiking pants in our review.
+Consequently, these were the lowest scoring pants in the study.

 Mountain Hardwear Hardwear AP Pant Review